BayesWatch/pytorch-prunes/README.md

 Code used to reproduce experiments in https://arxiv.org/abs/1810.04622.

-To prune, we fill our networks with custom`MaskBlocks`, which are manipulated using `Pruner` in funcs.py.
-There will certainly be a better way to do this, but we leave this an exercise to someone who can code much better than we can.
+To prune, we fill our networks with custom `MaskBlocks`, which are manipulated using `Pruner` in funcs.py.
+There will certainly be a better way to do this, but we leave this as an exercise to someone who can code much better than we can.
 ## Setup
 This is best done in a clean conda environment: